-You get a pension for life at your Normal Pension Age (NPA) - this could be 60 or 65.
-You can start taking your pension from 55, even if you're still working.
+You get a pension for life at your Normal Pension Age (NPA), which is normally 60, 63 or 65.
+You can start to take your pension at 55 even if you're still working.
 But it will normally be less, as you're taking it early.